neil323423/waves/README.md

 - Search Bar
 - And a lot more features coming soon...

+## Usage:

+You *cannot* deploy Waves on any static hosting services.

 ## Deploy Waves Locally:

 1. Go into your local machine terminal